ARiccGitHub/twitch_project/README.txt

 Then, add the title, the axis labels, legend, and ticks.

 11.
 There is some uncertainty in these numbers because some people leave their browsers open.
-Letís account for a 15% error in the viewers_hour data.
+Let‚Äôs account for a 15% error in the viewers_hour data.
 First, create a list containing the upper bound of the viewers_hour and call it y_upper.
 Then, create a list containing the lower bound of the viewers_hour and call it y_lower.
 Lastly, use plt.fill_between() to shade the error, with an alpha of 0.2.